Warning Signs of a Substandard Contractor

 Checking references thoroughly is some of the best homework you can do.
 Ask your contractor for a list of references and a portfolio of completed work.
 Visit finished jobs of his, and be sure to look at work that is more than a year old to ensure that his work stands up well over time.

-Make it a point to invest some time into finding out how you can protect yourself by referring to national, state and local associations that can help you with the process of finding a good contractor or builder.
+Invest some time in finding out how you can protect yourself by referring to national, state and local associations that can help with the process of finding a good contractor or builder.
 Kelly Mack, Communications Manager for the National Association of Home Builders recommends accessing online “resources that contain consumer tips on how to find a professional.”
 NAHB provides checklists on their website to guide you through the process of finding a reputable professional as well as additional tips for recognizing the warning signs of substandard work.